iPhone XS deals: is a pay monthly contract best?

 Still tempted by the bigger, better version?
 Check out our best iPhone XS Max deals.

-Should I wait for the cheaper iPhone XR?
+Should I get the cheaper iPhone XR?

 At £749 for the entry-level 64GB model, the iPhone XR is significantly less pricey than the XS But, is the XS worth the extra?